 To put it in perspective, having hyperfast broadband directly to your home (FTTP) will allow you to download a 2-hour long 4K film in 10 minutes or less, compared to 6+ hours on the standard copper connection (FTTC), one that most of us have in our homes at the moment.

 A huge benefit of a fibre optic connection is that it is immune to interference, each home is fitted with a unique cable which makes the connection a lot more secure.
 Another advantage is that the speed you get isn’t dependent on the distance of your home to the street cabinet.

 A current issue in the industry is that customers are unaware of the difference between fibre all the way to the home or just to the cabinet, so much so the Advertising Standards Authority (ASA) have commissioned an independent committee to determine how to change this so that people know what they are buying.

-Here at Grain we connect customers only with true full fibre to your home connection, FTTP.
+Here at Grain we connect customers only with a true full fibre to your home connection, FTTP, focusing specifically on new build fibre.
 We have full control over our network allowing us to be proactive and deliver symmetrical download/upload speeds.
 This also means that your connection will not be affected by peak times usage or your neighbour’s online activities.
 You can still reach crazy fast speeds.
 Whilst still on a competitively priced package.